Lagrangian discretization of variational mean field games: Numerics

-In this case, the hypothesis of a lipschitz velocity field for the continuous solution of our mean field game seems contradicted by the experiment, as all players do not pass around the same side of the circle $\mathcal{C}$.
+In this case, the hypothesis of a Lipschitz velocity field for the continuous solution of $\M$ does not seem to hold in the experiment, as all players do not go around the same side of the circle $\mathcal{C}$.
 However this seems to be the only point of splitting for our optimal trajectories, which suggests that $spt(\Qmin)$ should still be of dimension 2.
-In such a case, any $\epsilon_N$ dominating $\ln(N)/N$ should be suitable to obtain the convergence of Proposition \ref{prop:gamma_cv_dd}.
+In such a case, any sequence $\epsilon_N$ dominating $\ln(N)/N$ should be suitable to obtain the convergence of Proposition \ref{prop:gamma_cv_dd}.

-\textbf{Evolution in a non-convex domain:} Here, we had to adapt our congestion term, as the Newton algorithm did not always converge for diracs too far away from $\Omega$ (which was the case for some particles not using the corridor).
-To make optimization easier we fix a small maximum density $m>0$ for the area outside $\Omega$ but inside its convex envelope $conv(\Omega)$, and take the congestion penalization:
+\textbf{Evolution in a non-convex domain:} Here, we had to adapt our congestion term, as the Newton algorithm finding the optimal weights for $\mathcal{F}_\epsilon$ did not always converge for diracs too far away from $\Omega$ (which was the case for some particles not using the corridor before convergence was reached).
+To make optimization easier we fix a small maximum density $0<m\ll1$ for the area outside $\Omega$ but inside its convex envelope $\mathrm{conv}(\Omega)$, and 1 inside $\Omega$.
+This results in the congestion penalization:

 where $f:(x,\rho)\in \mathrm{conv}(\Omega)\times\R\mapsto

 $